Skip to content

 Reverse Recession, Protect Your Teeth

 Gum grafts stop recession from costing you teeth.
-Performed by a board-eligible periodontist who will match the right technique to your specific pattern — and handle post-op personally.
+Performed in-house by Dr. Fedorenko and Dr. Ford, who will match the right technique to your specific pattern and handle post-op personally.

 Our Location